-The Group does not expect any other standards issued by the IASB, but not yet effective, to have a material impact on the group.
+The Group does not expect any other standards issued by the NZASB (or the IASB), but not yet effective, to have a material impact on the group.

-[The following is a list of other new and amended standards which, at the time of writing, had been issued by the IASB but which are effective in future periods.
+[The following is a list of other new and amended standards which, at the time of writing, had been issued by the NZASB but which are effective in future periods.
 The amount of quantitative and qualitative detail to be given about each of the standards will depend on each entity's own circumstances.

-• IFRS 17 Insurance Contracts (effective 1 January 2023) - In June 2020, the IASB issued amendments to IFRS 17, including a deferral of its effective date to 1 January 2023.]
+NZ IFRS 17 Insurance Contracts (effective 1 January 2023) - In August 2021, the NZASB issued amendments to NZ IFRS 17, including a deferral of its effective date to 1 January 2023.